pvcraven/arcade_book/source/chapters/03_version_control/index.rst

 .. image:: copy_url.png
    :width: 80%

-Now go to Scholar and paste the link into the text field for the lab you are are working on.
+Now go to D2L and paste the link into the text field for the lab you are are working on.

 .. _cant-push: